Beverly Adams: Acting

+Post-acting career

-During her retirement from acting, Adams, going by her married name of Beverly Sassoon published several books and served as a spokeswoman for Vidal Sassoon, Inc.
+During her retirement from acting, Adams, going by her married name of Beverly Sassoon, published several books and served as a spokeswoman for Vidal Sassoon, Inc.

 She launched her own line of pet care products, Beverly Sassoon Pet Care System.

 Personal life

 Adams met hairstylist Vidal Sassoon when she was sent to his London salon while she was filming Torture Garden.
-They married on February 16, 1967, and Adams retired from acting, after fulfilling a commitment to appear in Irving Allen's Hammerhead, to raise the couple's children.
+They married on February 16, 1967.